 The Purviance family immigrated to the American colonies in the early 1740s from Castle Finn (Caisleán na Finne, Irish, meaning “castle of the (river) Finn”) in County Donegal, Ireland, where they had lived for at least two generations.
 Castle Finn is located in East Donegal near the County Tyrone border.

-As to the origins of the Purviance family, most researchers maintain that they were French Huguenots from the town of Royan in the Charente-Maritime department, which was in the former Poitou-Charentes administrative region of France, arriving in Ireland prior to 1702.
+As to the origins of the Purviance family, my original article drew upon work by researchers who maintained that they were French Huguenots from the town of Royan in the Charente-Maritime department, which was in the former Poitou-Charentes administrative region of France, arriving in Ireland prior to 1702.

-This would be in keeping with the time frame of the Purviance family.
+This would be in keeping with the time frame of the Purviance family, and the Purviance name is one of those included in the List of Qualified Huguenot Ancestors by The National Huguenot Society.

 James’s mother was Margaret McKnight, also of County Donegal.
 The McKnights were originally from Scotland, but it is unclear to me how long they had been in Ireland, why they had left Scotland, or where they originated in Scotland.
 The most frequent contenders for a place of origin seem to be the area of Loch Awe in Argyll or Kirkcudbright in southwest Scotland.